 It is difficult to say with certainty how many protests are really just tactics for delay.
 But the issue is significant enough that in mid-2015 Congress raised it in the National Defense Authorization Act (NDAA) for 2016.
-The NDAA instructs the Department of Defense (DOD) to conduct a study to find out how protests and associated delays affect agency performance

-Note: Data includes only protests filed with the U.S. Government Accountability Office and does not include protests filed with the U.S. Court of Federal Claims.
+The NDAA instructs the Department of Defense (DOD) to conduct a study to find out how protests and associated delays affect agency performance and does not include protests filed with the U.S. Co.
+Over miner Accountability Unice and does not include protests filed with the U.S. Co.
+Over of Federal Claims.
 Data based on protests closed in a fiscal year and not on protests filed in a fiscal year.
 Some protests can be filed in one year and closed in the following year; this data does not reconcile with information contained in GAO's annual report to Congress because the annual report to Congress reports on protests filed in a given year and not on the number of protests closed.